5733d9e2be6485d52ffa08870cabdee0/sandbox/DEMO.md

 1. `/events`: it accepts only valid cloud event json payloads.
 2. `/events/plain`: it accepts any json string as payload, but it is mandatory to specify the headers `ce-specversion`, `ce-type`, `ce-id`, `ce-source` and `ce-subject`.
+The application is now `ready` and we also have the information about the endpoint to use to push the events: `http://ob-87508471-ee0f-4f53-b574-da8a61285986-ob-kekkobar.apps.openbridge-dev.fdvn.p1.openshiftapps.com/` in this particular case.

 ## How to add Processors to the Bridge